data301-2020-winter1/course-project-group_6018/analysis/yidu/README.md

 - milestone2_methodchaining is my worksheet for implment the method chaining of data wrangling, and making the load_and_process method.
 - wrangle_withFunction contain making processed data set using function stored in project_functions.py
+- EDA contain all files for milestone 2 task 4